gcr/swarm/README.md

 - `ffmpeg -i WORKUNIT -vcodec h264 output-WORKUNIT.mp4`
 - `ffmpeg -i WORKUNIT output-WORKUNIT.ogg`

+For each command line, `WORKUNIT` becomes the name of each workunit.
+Command lines are arbitrary shell scripts; you can use piping or redirection or whatever else.

 Writing the swarm script
 ------------------------

-This script describes each task and the list of workunits for each task.
+This script describes each conversion task and the list of workunits for each task.
 Here's an example that will convert all of the videos in the `input` folder to avi, mp4, and ogg:

     #!/usr/bin/env python2
     # -*- coding: utf-8